NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 4. Use 8AU probe size at first.
 If your probe strength is above 80 and the signal is above 20%, then you could use 2AU size the second time.
 For newbies, first 8AU and then reduce the size one by one is suggested \(8AU-4AU-2AU-1AU-0.25AU).
 5. When the signature on the Solar System Map is a sphere or a disk, adjust the scan area so that the sphere or disk is completely enwrapped.
 6. When the signature shows connected two dots, watch how much the signal has risen.
 If it has risen a lot, it means the close dot is the right one.
 If not, then the far dot is the right one \(the far one in most cases).
-7. When the signal could not be analyzed to 100% even with 0.25AU probe size, try to hold Ctrl and spin the mouse wheel to gather the probes to "almost a ball" \(⚠: only "almost").
+7. When the signal could not be analyzed to 100% even with 0.25AU probe size, try to hold Ctrl and spin the mouse wheel to gather the probes to "almost a ball" \(only "almost").
 Then try once again.
 If the signal is still not 100%, it is mostly caused by poor probe strength.
 8. Create a fleet.![logo](https://wiki.eveuniversity.org/images/e/e3/Fleet.png )Then you can use the numbers on the keyboard for marking the containers, which could increase the efficiency.
 9. Once the signal is above 25%, the type and level of the signal would be shown \(e.g. combat site, gas site, data site or relic site).
 Once above 75%, the name would be shown.
 At 100%, warping to there would be enabled.
 10. Gas volume and color could only be shown with Shader Quality equal or above “Medium” in Graphic Content Settings.
 In potato mode, Gas volume and color are transparent.
 Remind this before you run any Sleeper Sites.